Workforce Development With On-The-Job Training Methods

 Role-playing has long been used as a way of learning.
 Many of us use role-playing as an essential life skill without even realizing it.
 Every time we imagine the future in a hypothetical “what if” situation, we engage in the form of role-playing.

-When putting ourselves in a hypothetical situation where, despite not being able to control the outcome, we can foresee the circumstances and “practice” our performance in an effort to affect the outcome.
+When putting ourselves in a hypothetical situation where, despite not being able to control the outcome, we can foresee the circumstances and “practice” our performance to affect the outcome.
 Role-playing is a flexible and powerful tool that can be used in a learning environment.
 This scenario is a great example of the adage, “I hear and I forget, I see and I remember, I do and I understand.”
 It is frequently used to clarify a theory and bring concepts together into a practical experience.

 3

 It also enhances a person’s knowledge and experience by considering their course of action in a particular circumstance.
 It allows the learner to put themselves in a situation or make one up to practice for future interaction.
-Managers can benefit from role-playing on a daily basis and in developing management proficiency in the majority, if not all, of the skills managers require today.
+Managers can benefit from role-playing on a daily basis and developing management proficiency in the majority, if not all, of the skills managers require today.

 It reduces the distinction between thought and action.
 For instance, the sales associate who is instructed in customer service receives extensive training for welcoming and interacting with customers in a variety of situations.
 For the various customer interactions they encounter, the responses become more routine with time.